w3c/wot/registry-analysis/Readme.md

 ### Media Type Registry

-## WoT Requirements and Expectations for a Potential Registry
+## WoT Requirements and Expectations for a Potential Binding Registry

 ### Expectation and Use Case